 Do You Know Where Your Data Is Stored?

-It’s likely that your business is using tens, or potentially hundreds, of third-party SaaS applications to do everything from manage prospects and clients to help handle accounts.
+The average organization uses nearly 6000 third-party SaaS applications to do everything from manage prospects and clients to help handle accounts.
 These applications save your business time and money – but they also put your data in the hands of someone else.

 Most of these applications store their data in the cloud, much of it in the same type of data repository as was the leaked Dow Jones Data.
 What guarantee do you have that your data hasn’t been left unencrypted and accidentally made public?